Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Adding zucchini to muffins is like adding spinach to a smoothie – you don’t taste it!
 It does add a little texture and nutrition, though, so why not?

-Pumpkin also adds Vitamins A and C, fiber and a slew of antioxidants and phytonutrients.
+These pumpkin and zucchini muffins are high in Vitamins A and C, fiber, magnesium, and a slew of antioxidants and phytonutrients.

 zucchini pumpkin muffins in muffin tin with chocolate chips

-Some other add in options for these pumpkin zucchini muffins could be:
+Some other add in options for these pumpkin zucchini muffins include:

 • carrots